commschamp/commsdsl/doc/OtherLanguagesSupport.md

 };
 ```
 By default every `handle_message_X()` calls the interface invocation `handle_Message()`, which by default
 does nothing.
+The `MsgHandler` class is marked as the swig [director](https://www.swig.org/Doc4.0/SWIGDocumentation.html#SWIGPlus_target_language_callbacks)
+allowing its extension by the target language.

 The extending class in the target language can override any of the necessary virtual functions.

 For example in Python:
 ```python